How to Get Present in the MomentSep 01, 2021

 6. Stop staring at the time all the time

 Look around you, and there's a lot of things that show you the time.
 Clocks, your watch on your wrist, your cellphone, your PC, or your laptop also displays time and displays that show time in digital format.
-Nothing's bad with taking note of the time if we are doing it to ensure deadlines are met, and we are prompt with our meetings.
+Nothing's wrong with taking note of the time if we do it to ensure we meet deadlines and are prompt with our meetings.
 However, it becomes a problem if we keep on checking the time because we worry about what will happen in the future, or we could be checking the time because we are bored.

 7. Stop being a worrywart

 Worrying too much about the future is like doing the art of giving yourself headaches and stress and thinking about things that might not necessarily happen and aren't even there.
 Being grateful is a good thing to practice to learn to be content and happy with what we have right now.
 Dwelling too much on nostalgia and the future can bring expectations that things should be this way and that way in our life.
 By being grateful, we appreciate what's going on in our lives right now.
 Use the past or the future only as guideposts on how we can better adjust our current life.

 If you really can't stop thinking about the future, especially in an uncertain and unstable environment, it's better to direct your mental energy towards creating goals.
 Set some big dreams and plans for the future.
 Afterward, break down these big goals and plans into smaller objectives you can accomplish in smaller time frames like within a year, month, week, and then day.
 By doing this, you have that extensive goal set sometime in the future, but you are focusing more on what you can do at present.
 By slowly meeting the smaller objectives, they all build up, leading you eventually to the point where you reach your big goal.
 Dream big for the future and be productive in the present.